foster95/kytchentable/README.md

 * Google Fonts for web fonts
 * Coolors for colour palette generation
 * Our Own Thing's Font Pairing website for typography
+* Mermaid to create an ERD for Kytchen Table
+* GitHub
+* GitHub Issues
+* GitHub Projects Kanban Board